-The Louisiana TIG has found that: (1) the Final PDARP/PEIS included a thorough evaluation of the potential range of environmental impacts that could result from the various restoration approaches and techniques analyzed in the Final PDARP/PEIS; (2) the analysis of the environmental consequences of those approaches and techniques in the Final PDARP/PEIS remain valid; (3) the impacts of the restoration approaches and techniques are within the range of impacts evaluated in the Final PDARP/PEIS; and (4) any new information regarding the environmental consequences of the restoration approaches and techniques are within the range of and consistent with the environmental impacts identified and analyzed within the Final PDARP/PEIS.
-The Louisiana TIG has reviewed the environmental impacts of the alternatives considered in this RP/EA and found neither substantial changes in the types of restoration actions evaluated in the Final PDARP/PEIS nor new information indicating significant environmental impacts that would result from the implementation of the alternatives.
+The Louisiana TIG has found that: (1) the Final PDARP/PEIS includes a thorough evaluation of the potential range of environmental impacts that could result from the various restoration approaches and techniques analyzed in the Final PDARP/PEIS; (2) the analysis of the environmental consequences of those approaches and techniques in the Final PDARP/PEIS remain valid; (3) the impacts of the restoration approaches and techniques are within the range of impacts evaluated in the Final PDARP/PEIS; and (4) any new information regarding the environmental consequences of the restoration approaches and techniques are within the range of and consistent with the environmental impacts identified and analyzed within the Final PDARP/PEIS.
+The Louisiana TIG has reviewed the environmental impacts of restoration actions evaluated in the Final PDARP/PEIS nor new information indicating significant environmental impacts that would result from the implementation of the alternatives.